SaraRasoulian/WebAPI-Sample-DotNet-7/README.md

 make sure [Docker](https://docs.docker.com/get-docker/) is installed on your machine.

-to start local development, run:
+docker compose in this project includes: web api application, postgres and pgadmin4.

+run the following command in project directory:

 `docker compose up`

-the application will be running and listening at `http://localhost:5000`
+the web api application will be running and listening at `http://localhost:5000`

 #### 3. Run the migrations